Skip to main content

 Diffraction

 Diffraction is the bending of waves around obstacles and the spreading of waves when they pass through narrow openings.
-In the context of a single-slit diffraction pattern, it describes how light waves interfere with each other after passing through a slit, leading to a pattern of bright and dark fringes on a screen.
-The extent of diffraction depends on the wavelength of the light and the width of the slit.
+In the context of light, diffraction patterns arise when waves encounter a slit, leading to interference effects that create a series of bright and dark fringes.
+The extent of diffraction depends on the wavelength of the light and the size of the slit.

 Recommended video: